Introduction

 string | Used for patterns containing special characters. |

-A test set expression must always evaluate to a test set, otherwise it is ill-formed, all operators operate on test sets currently.
+A test set expression must always evaluate to a test set, otherwise it is ill-formed, all operators operate on test sets only.

 The following may be valid set(1) & set("aaa", 2)